 Other bacterial infections that may cause erythema multiforme include:

-In very rare cases, medication can lead to erythema multiforme.
+In very rare cases,

 Medications that have an association with erythema multiforme include: